 Descriptors 1, 4, 6: Biodiversity and ecosystems

-The new GES decision required to look at a broad range of species groups covering birds, mammals, reptiles fish and ccephalopods.
-Not all of them appear in the black Sea region as shown in the table below
+The new GES decision required to look at a broad range of species groups covering birds, mammals, reptiles fish and cephalopods.
+Not all of them appear in the Black Sea marine region as shown in the table below.

-Table 8: species groups that can be found in the Black Sea
+Table 8: Species groups that can be found in the Black Sea